-If list doesn't need to be fully customizable, or when it can be programmed with certain rules to collect appropirate articles, then automatic content list stepps in.
+If a list doesn't need to be fully customizable, or if it can be programmed with certain rules to collect appropriate articles, then the automatic content list steps in.

-For example, some block on the webiste shows most recent articles from section Sport, where metadata location is set to 'Europe' and author is not John Smith; in such situation, obviously editors don't need to put in manual labour, but rather use automated set of rules which add articles to the automatic list.
+For example, a block on the webiste shows the most recent articles from the Sport section, where the metadata location is set to 'Europe' and author is not John Smith; in this situation, obviously editors don't need to put in manual labour, but can rather use an automated set of rules to add articles to the automatic list.